buildwithgrove/path/docusaurus/docs/develop/envoy/introduction.md

 Requests are rejected if either of the following are true:

 - The `<GATEWAY_ENDPOINT_ID>` is missing
-- ID is not present in the `Go External Auth Server`'s `Gateway Endpoint Store`
+- ID is not present in the `External Auth Server`'s `Gateway Endpoint Store`

 :::